Communication technologies are systems that allow us to transmit data between devices, such as over a local area network or the internet.

 - Mobile network coverage

-- You may find the cell phone coverage in rural areas for many companies will be poor and you won’t have access to a 4G connection.
+- Some locations will not have cell phone towers located within a close enough distance to provide access to a 4G connection.
 You may not have a mobile broadband connection at all.

 - Generally speaking 4G broadband covers around 90% of the UK landmass, but this can vary a bit depending on the provider.